Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-So when you see bags of coffee labeled as espresso beans, those aren’t special beans that have bean grown for your espresso machine but they have simply been roasted to the particular brands espresso roast albeit dark, medium or a light roast.
+So when you see bags of whole coffee labeled as espresso beans, those beans aren’t unique beans grown for use in your espresso machine; they’ve just been roasted to the particular brand’s espresso roast, albeit dark, medium, or a light roast.

-Personally I prefer medium or dark roasted coffee beans for my espresso, however I do find that the dark coffee roasts struggle to produce a good crema if the beans aren’t up to scratch.
-That being said, I’m not saying you cannot get a crema from a dark roast but if the beans are shiny, very dark and look wet due to being over-roasted and the oils have been forced through the outer shell, you will definitely struggle with getting a good crema.
+Personally, I prefer medium or dark roasted coffee beans for my espresso.
+However, I do find that the dark coffee roasts struggle to produce a good crema if the beans aren’t fresh or of good quality.
+That being said, you can still get crema from a dark roast, but if the beans are shiny, very dark, or look wet due to being over-roasted because the oils have been forced through the outer shell, you’ll struggle with getting a good crema.

-So for coffee drinkers like you and me, places like Amazon are a great option.
-The trick to buying coffee beans for espresso from Amazon is to choose the beans that are popular, why I hear you ask?
+So for everyday coffee drinkers like you and me, online vendors like Amazon are a great option.
+With that said, the trick to buying coffee beans for espresso from Amazon is to choose the most popular beans; why I hear you ask?

-Well, if you buy coffee beans from a brand that isn’t popular there is a good chance, you’ll end up with some old espresso beans that have been sat on a shelf gathering dust and quite possibly roasted months or even years before they reach your espresso maker due to the low turnover.
-You want the freshest coffee beans you can get your hands on.
+Well, if you buy coffee beans from a brand that isn’t popular, there’s a good chance you’ll end up with some old espresso beans that have been sat on a shelf gathering dust.
+Due to the low turnover, these whole beans have probably been roasted months or even years before they even reach your espresso maker.
+You’ll want to get your hands on the freshest coffee beans you can!

-So below I have picked out some of my best coffee beans for espresso that I have purchased before and still do.
-Currently I have the Kicking Horse set up as a subscription so I get a regular delivery straight to my door from Amazon.
+So bearing that in mind, below, I have picked out some of my best coffee beans for espresso that I have purchased before and still do.
+Currently, I have the Kicking Horse set up as a subscription, so I get a regular delivery straight to my door directly from Amazon.

 Koffee Kult Coffee Beans (Dark Roast)

-If you are looking for a dark roast for your espresso that hasn’t been over roasted leading to an oily bean, the Koffee Kult Dark Roast Coffee Beans have been excellent so far for me.
-They haven’t been over oily and I manage to get an excellent crema with the Koffee Kult Dark Roast every time.
+If you’re looking for a dark roast for your espresso that hasn’t been over-roasted, leading to an oily bean, the Koffee Kult Dark Roast Coffee Beans have been excellent so far for me.
+They haven’t been over oily, and I manage to get a superb crema with the Koffee Kult Dark Roast every time.

-When you open the bag for the first time you’ll notice that the coffee beans have just enough of a glossy shine, not wet or over oily but they simply look like they’ve been sweating.
-This is exactly what you are looking for in coffee beans for an espresso.
+When you open the bag for the first time, you’ll notice that the coffee beans have just enough of a glossy shine, not wet or over oily, but they look like they’ve been sweating.
+This is precisely what you’re looking for when buying coffee beans for espresso.

-The Koffee Kult dark roast beans are ethically sourced blend of beans from Guatemala, Columbia, and Sumatra all of which are well-known for producing some of the best coffee beans for espresso.
-Try a bag of Koffee Kult Dark Roast Coffee Beans and let me know what you think in the comments below.
+The Koffee Kult dark roast beans are an ethically sourced blend of beans from Guatemala, Columbia, and Sumatra, all of which are well-known for producing some coffee beans for espresso, so you know you’re getting the best.
+Try a bag of Koffee Kult Dark Roast Coffee Beans, and let me know what you think in the comments below.

 Kicking Horse Coffee, Cliff Hanger Espresso (Medium Roast)

-One of my best coffee beans for espresso in recent months, I can’t seem to get enough of this, it tastes great.
-Any coffee lover who enjoy a regular espresso will be able to pick out the richness and subtleties of flavor found in the Kicking Horse espresso beans.
+These are some of the best beans for espresso in recent months that I’ve tried; I can’t seem to get enough of this.
+It tastes great.
+Any coffee lover who enjoys a regular espresso will be able to pick out the richness and subtleties of flavor found in the Kicking Horse espresso beans.

-At the time of writing the Kicking Horse Coffee brand was one of the number one Fair Trade coffee producers in Canada.
-Fair Trade in the world of coffee simply means that a small percentage of each bag of coffee sold get donated to the coffee harvesters from third-world countries.
+At the time of writing, the Kicking Horse Coffee brand was one of Canada’s number one Fair Trade coffee producers (1).
+Fair Trade in the world of coffee means that a small percentage of each bag of coffee sold gets donated to coffee harvesters from third-world countries.

-The Kicking Horse coffee beans are also roasted in Canada and are a mix of beans from Indonesia, Africa, and Central & South America which produces a great tasting cup with a chocolaty smooth mouthfeel.
+The Kicking Horse coffee beans are roasted in Canada.
+They are a mix of beans from Indonesia, Africa, and Central & South America, producing a great-tasting cup with a unique chocolaty smooth mouthfeel.

 Lavazza Super Crema Espresso (Espresso Roast)

-If you love a good sized crema on your espresso shot the Lavazza Super Crema Espresso coffee beans might just be what you’re searching for.
-Lavazza uses a blend of 20% Robusta beans and 80% of Arabica beans with a blend of sweet Indonesian, smooth Brazilian, and Central American varieties.
-Not sure what Robusta and Arabica beans are read this article.
+If you love a good-sized crema on your espresso shot the Lavazza Coffee Super Crema Espresso coffee beans might be what you need.
+Lavazza uses a blend of 20% Robusta beans and 80% of Arabica beans with a mixture of sweet Indonesian, smooth Brazilian, and Central American varieties.
+For more information, read my previous article on Robusta and Arabica coffee beans.

-The beans are some of the best coffee beans for espresso and have been roasted to a dark to slightly medium shade giving a dry yet slightly oily bean which is perfect for home espresso machines.
-So don’t worry you can use these without worrying that your espresso machine is going to get clogged due to over oily beans.
+These whole beans are some of the best coffee beans for espresso, and they’ve been roasted to a dark through to a slightly medium shade giving a dry yet slightly oily bean which is perfect for home espresso machines.
+Also, don’t worry about clogging your espresso machine because these beans are not overly oily.

-The Lavazza Super Crema Espresso coffee beans are a favorite in Europe they have a slight fruity taste with a chocolatey hint and like I said are one of the best for producing a thick, velvety crema.
+The Lavazza Super Crema Espresso coffee beans are a favorite in Europe.
+They have a slightly fruity taste with a chocolatey hint, and as I said, they are one of the best for producing a thick, velvety crema.